-This off-leash obedience program is available in three different ways: in-person, as board and train and virtually.
+Our advanced, off-leash obedience program is available in three different formats: in-person, as board and train, and virtually.
 Details below.

-- Test 1: Dog Stands, Sits or Lies Down and Waits under Control of Owner - The dog waits while the owner sits and has a snack or visits with another person (e.g. at a park).
+- 1st Test: Dog Stands, Sits, or Lies Down and Waits under Control of Owner - The dog waits while the owner sits and has a snack or visits with another person (e.g. at a park).

-- Test 2: Walk on Loose Leash in Natural Situation - The dog walks on a loose leash, staying by the owners side for a left turn, right turn, stop and fast and slow pace.
+- 2nd Test: Walk on Loose Leash in Natural Situation - The dog walks on a loose leash, staying by the owner's side for a left turn, right turn, stop, and fast and slow pace.

-- Test 3: Walk on Loose Leash through Crowd - The dog walks on a loose leash in the community, dog walks on sidewalk, through a crowd at a community fair, park, on a trail, through a busy hallway, etc.
+- 3rd Test: Walk on Loose Leash through Crowd - The dog walks on a loose leash in the community, dog walks on the sidewalk, through a crowd at a community fair, park, on a trail, through a busy hallway, etc.

-- Test 4: Walk Past Distracting Dogs - The dog walks on a loose leash in the community, by other dogs on a trail, sidewalk, in a hallway, etc.
+- 4th Test: Walk Past Distracting Dogs - The dog walks on a loose leash in the community, by other dogs on a trail, sidewalk, in a hallway, etc.

-- Test 5: Sit and Stay in Small Group - Three other people with dogs stand in an informal circle/square while the owners have a conversation.
-The dogs are all by the owner's side, on leash, 3 ft. apart for at least 30 seconds.
+- 5th Test: Sit and Stay in Small Group - Three other people with dogs stand in an informal circle/square while the owners have a conversation.
+The dogs are all by the owner's side, on a leash, 3 ft. apart for at least 30 seconds.

-- Test 6: Petting - The dog allows a person who is carrying something (i.e. backpack, computer bag, etc.) to approach and pet it.
-The person asks "May I pet your dog?", places the item on floor/ground and pets the dog.
+- 6th Test: Petting - The dog allows a person who is carrying something (i.e. backpack, computer bag, etc.) to approach and pet it.
+The person asks "May I pet your dog?", places the item on the floor/ground, and pets the dog.

-- Test 7: Leave It - The dog walks by food and follows the owners instructions "Leave it."
+- 7th Test: Leave It - The dog walks by food and follows the owner's instructions "Leave it."

-- Test 8: Down or Sit Stay at Distance - The dog is on a 20-ft line, the owner walks away with back to dog, picks up an item (e.g., backpack, training bag, clipboard, folder etc.) placed on the floor/chair/ground and returns to the dog.
+- 8th Test: Down or Sit Stay at Distance - The dog is on a 20-ft line, the owner walks away with back to the dog, picks up an item (e.g., backpack, training bag, clipboard, folder, etc.) placed on the floor/chair/ground and returns to the dog.

-- Test 9: Recall Under Distraction - The handler goes out 20 ft. off center and calls the dog.
+- 9th Test: Recall Under Distraction - The handler goes out 20 ft. off-center and calls the dog.

-- Test 10: Wait - The dog will sit or stand stay (owner's choice) while owner enters/exits a doorway or narrow passageway.
-The owner calls dog through door when ready.
+- 10th Test: Wait - The dog will sit or stand to stay (owner's choice) while the owner enters/exits a doorway or narrow passageway.
+The owner calls the dog through the door when ready.

 Is Your Dog Ready for Off-Leash Obedience?